eschen42/w4mclassfilter_galaxy_wrapper/README.md

 ## Citations

+Giacomoni, F. and Le Corguille, G. and Monsoor, M. and Landi, M. and Pericard, P. and Petera, M. and Duperier, C. and Tremblay-Franco, M. and Martin, J.-F. and Jacob, D. and et al. (2014).
+Workflow4Metabolomics: a collaborative research infrastructure for computational metabolomics.
+In Bioinformatics, 31 (9), pp. 1493–1495. [doi:10.1093/bioinformatics/btu813](http://dx.doi.org/10.1093/bioinformatics/btu813)

+Guitton, Yann and Tremblay-Franco, Marie and Le Corguillé, Gildas and Martin, Jean-François and Pétéra, Mélanie and Roger-Mele, Pierrick and Delabrière, Alexis and Goulitquer, Sophie and Monsoor, Misharl and Duperier, Christophe and et al. (2017).
+Create, run, share, publish, and reference your LC–MS, FIA–MS, GC–MS, and NMR data analysis workflows with the Workflow4Metabolomics 3.0 Galaxy online infrastructure for metabolomics.
+In The International Journal of Biochemistry & Cell Biology, [doi:10.1016/j.biocel.2017.07.002](http://dx.doi.org/10.1016/j.biocel.2017.07.002)

 Smith, Colin A. and Want, Elizabeth J. and O’Maille, Grace and Abagyan, Ruben and Siuzdak, Gary (2006).
 XCMS: Processing Mass Spectrometry Data for Metabolite Profiling Using Nonlinear Peak Alignment, Matching, and Identification.
 In Analytical Chemistry, 78 (3), pp. 779–787. [doi:10.1021/ac051437y](http://dx.doi.org/10.1021/ac051437y)

-Giacomoni, F. and Le Corguille, G. and Monsoor, M. and Landi, M. and Pericard, P. and Petera, M. and Duperier, C. and Tremblay-Franco, M. and Martin, J.-F. and Jacob, D. and et al. (2014).
-Workflow4Metabolomics: a collaborative research infrastructure for computational metabolomics.
-In Bioinformatics, 31 (9), pp. 1493–1495. [doi:10.1093/bioinformatics/btu813](http://dx.doi.org/10.1093/bioinformatics/btu813)
+Thévenot, Etienne A. and Roux, Aurélie and Xu, Ying and Ezan, Eric and Junot, Christophe (2015).
+Analysis of the Human Adult Urinary Metabolome Variations with Age, Body Mass Index, and Gender by Implementing a Comprehensive Workflow for Univariate and OPLS Statistical Analyses.
+In Journal of Proteome Research, 14 (8), pp. 3322–3335. [doi:10.1021/acs.jproteome.5b00354](http://dx.doi.org/10.1021/acs.jproteome.5b00354)